rohacek/Discord-Webhook-Raider/README.md

 Also if you dont trust me Join our discord server for the source code.

+Or if you really want to use this program but you are scared of the false positives, you can create a virtual machine in a virtual box where raiding works too.

 # WARNING ⚠️
 **DO NOT USE THIS ON OTHER PEOPLE AS THIS SCRIPT IS ONLY FOR EDICATIONAL PURPOSES IF YOU USE THIS ON OTHER PEOPLE IM NOT RESPONSIBLE FOR ANY DAMAGE ON ANY DISCORD SERVER**